 Does the Ph.D. program also include a Master’s program?

 Who do I contact if I have further questions?

 If you have further questions, do not hesitate to contact email@example.com

 Is housing provided?

-Upon your arrival in Paris, you will be able to stay in Institut Pasteur reserved housing at the Cité Internationale Universitaire de Paris (CIUP) for 6 months.
+Upon your arrival in Paris, you will be able to stay in Institut Pasteur reserved housing at the Cité Internationale Universitaire de Paris (CIUP) for 6 months (up to 12 months during the sanitary crisis).
 The rent is paid by the student.
 This is a beneficial time to look for housing.
 The real estate market is tight and students are encouraged to actively seek housing rental opportunities.
 They can apply independently to continue living at the Cité Internationale Universitaire de Paris (CIUP) and to the international houses of their respective countries as well.
 (Housing)